“So, what is the secret to a long, happy marriage?”

 My wife and I are far from a perfect couple — but maybe that is why we seem to find people asking us about our relationship.
 We sometimes joke we are an 80/20 balance at best.
 I love sunrises; she loves sunsets.
 My idea of relaxing might be riding my bike along a newly discovered country road.
 For her, a couple hours of peace and quiet alone with a good book is of equal value.
 I even like my coffee neat; her version is something I’m convinced is a not too distant relative to hot chocolate.

 But in the end, we are solidly committed to the 80 percent — and that starts with each other.
-Our values, our commitment to our children, our commitment to each other are the rock-solid foundation of our relationship.
+Our values, our commitment to our children and our commitment to each other are the rock-solid foundation of our relationship.

 That, and we’ve learned that marriage is a long, fluid process.